What Happens If You Witness A Crime In Singapore? 4 Things To Do

 • Non-Emergency Reports: It’s important to note that i-Witness is intended for non-emergency information that does not require immediate police response.
 If you are in a situation where urgent police assistance is needed, you should call “999” directly.

 Using the i-Witness programme allows you to contribute to community safety discreetly and securely.
-Every piece of information, no matter how small it might seem, could be crucial in helping the police solve or prevent crimes.
+No matter how small it seems, every piece of information, could be crucial in helping the police solve or prevent crimes.

 Will I Need To Testify In Court?

-If you have witnessed a crime, there may come a time when your account of the event becomes crucial to a court case.
+If you have witnessed a crime, your account of the event may become crucial to a legal case.

 If you do receive a subpoena, you must comply.
 Otherwise you might be issued a warrant of arrest or summoned to comply.

-1. Examination-in-chief: the side you are a witness for will ask you for your personal details and proceed to question you on your first-hand account of what happened.
+1. Examination-in-chief: The side you are a witness for will ask you for your details and proceed to question you on your first-hand account of what happened.

-2. Cross-examination: the other side may question you and test your credibility, and you are allowed to disagree with any statements brought up by them.
+2. Cross-examination: The other side may question you and test your credibility, and you can disagree with any statements they make.

-It is crucial that you are completely honest in your testimony at all times.
-In the event that you are unsure about your answer, let the lawyer questioning you know.
+You must be completely honest in your testimony at all times.
+If you need clarification on your answer, let the lawyer questioning you know.
 Never falsify information.

 What Happens If You Can’t Attend In Court